mmshahria/GlassboardTech-API-Reference/Deals/GET List deals.md

 * <strong>id </strong> `string`

-A unique identifier for a specified deal.
+A unique identifier to locate this deal assigned by the system.

 * <strong> ownerId </strong> `string`